-Certain words we use to describe how we look to the future, whether it is soon or distant.
+We often use certain words to describe how we look to the future, whether soon or distant.
 Words like: hope, goal, ambition, or even dream.
-As we embark on a quest to reach such a hope, goal, ambition or dream what are the key factors that lead to failure rather than fulfilment?
+As we embark on a quest to reach such a hope, goal, ambition or dream what are the key factors that lead to success or failure?

 Distractions are plentiful when we set out on a road to achievement.
 Some distractions cannot and should not be avoided.
 For example distractions that would mean neglecting or discarding a higher value, a responsibility.
 Take for example the story Jesus gave when someone asked, who is my neighbour?
 A man who has been attacked and robbed lies by the side of the road, do we ignore him or go to his aid, no matter what may be our reason for being on that road?